 Valparaíso is world-renowned for its street art – and it’s literally everywhere.
 From the main buildings and streets to every small alley, you can find colorful art that includes almost every topic and theme.

-Tours are typically 2.5-3 hours long and usually visit some of the most famous neighborhoods like Cerro Alegre.
-You can expect to need to climb some hills or stairs, so be sure to wear good walking shoes.
-You can book your walking tour here.
+Tours are typically 2.5-3 hours long and visit some of the most famous neighborhoods, like Cerro Alegre.
+You will need to climb some hills or stairs, so be sure to wear good walking shoes.
+Free Tour Valparaiso is one of the most popular options.
+You can find more information about it on the official Free Tour Valparaiso website.

 Visit La Sebastiana